Clustered Index And Non Clustered Index

 1. Start with the Clustered Index: Choose a clustered index that aligns with the most frequent and important queries.
 Ideally, this should be a column that is often used for range queries, sorting, or grouping.

-• For example, in an Orders table, OrderDate is often a good choice for a clustered index, especially if you frequently run reports that analyze orders by date ranges.
+• To give you an idea, in an Orders table, OrderDate is often a good choice for a clustered index, especially if you frequently run reports that analyze orders by date ranges.
 Another candidate is an identity column (e.g., OrderID) if queries frequently retrieve data based on specific order IDs.

 • Avoid using columns that are frequently updated as clustered index keys, as this can lead to frequent reordering of the data and performance degradation.